selfcustody/krux/docs/uncommon-questions.en.md

 ## What is the purpose of using an SD card with the device?

-SD card use is optional, but can be used to upgrade the firmware, save settings, cnc/file, QR codes, XPUBs, encrypted mnemonics, and also to save and load PSBTs, messages and wallet output descriptors.
+SD card use is optional, it can be used to upgrade the firmware, save settings, cnc/file, QR codes, XPUBs, encrypted mnemonics, and also to save and load PSBTs, messages and wallet output descriptors.